nus-cs2103-AY2122S2/tp/docs/team/cheekean5848.md

     * Command Manager
         * Created a manager to parse the user's command type and execute the relevant command.
         * Maintain a view state to keep track of user's latest viewing state.

 * **Contributions to the UG**:

     * Add patients' medical prescription section.
-    * Created Command Summary Section
+    * Created Command Summary Section.

 * **Contributions to the DG**: to be added soon